TorchlightSoftware/front-end-application/README.md

 Part 1 - CSS Layout:

 1. Modify styles.css to create the layout shown in this screenshot.  index.html should already have the appropriate divs.
+2. The header should have a height of 40px, the left panel should have a width of 200px.
+All the visible margins you see are 10px.
+The design should resize to fit the full browser window.
-2. Render the helloWorld component in the #right div.
+3. Render the helloWorld component in the #right div.

 ![layout](https://torchlight-files.s3.amazonaws.com/layout.png)